The Vauxhall Astra is the 2016 European Car of the Year.

 The result of the competition, which is voted for by 58 leading motoring journalists from 22 European countries, was announced in Geneva on the eve of the annual motor show.

 Seven cars were shortlisted, with each journalist having 25 points to allocate across them – awarding no more than 10 points to an individual car or equal first place points and scoring at least five of the seven cars.

-Following the competition the points allocated by all the juries were published on caroftheyear.org and revealed that the British jury’s vote differed significantly from the overall vote.
-For the UK journalists the Mazda MX-5 was a clear winner, followed by the Volvo with the Astra finishing joint third with the Skoda Superb.
+Following the competition, the points allocated by all the juries were published on caroftheyear.org and revealed that the British jury’s vote differed significantly from the overall vote.
+For the UK journalists the Mazda MX-5 was a clear winner, followed by the Volvo XC90, with the Vauxhall Astra finishing joint third with the Skoda Superb.

 The award was presented to Vauxhall/Opel CEO Dr Karl-Thomas Neumann by Car of the Year President Hakan Matson.